aclairekeum/text_recognition/README.md

 ## Future Work

 ## Lessons
 A lesson we learned is that you should always know what the dataset you use looks like.
 What dimensions are the images?
 Are they flattened into 1D arrays?
 What are the intensity values?
+Is it dark foreground on light background or vice-versa?
 This is important to know because you must get the data you want your model to make a prediction about into the same format of the data the model was trained on in order to get good results.